Whether you’re at home or on the go, Nintendo Switch problems can ruin your gaming experience. That’s why you need these tips to fix them.

 Nintendo Switch Problems: Bad Wi-Fi

 Some users are reporting that their Nintendo Switch consoles can’t maintain a solid Wi-Fi connection, even when they are very close to the source of the Wi-Fi.
 Nintendo hasn’t posted any guidance on this issue, but it’s a good idea to return your console if it’s having this problem.
-It seems unlikely that a software update would be able to fix this issue.

 Nintendo Switch Problems: Warping Issue

 At least one Nintendo Switch Reddit community member reports that their console has warped because of use.
-Community member _NSR posted a picture of their Nintendo Switch along with the cover of an Apple iPad for reference.
+A Community member posted a picture of their Nintendo Switch along with the cover of an Apple iPad for reference.
 In the picture, you can clearly see where the plastic enclosure of the console has warped over time.